Ukraine in the Eurovision Song Contest 2025: Vidbir 2025

-Vidbir 2025 was the ninth edition of Vidbir which selected the Ukrainian entry for the Eurovision Song Contest 2025.
-The competition consisted of a final 8 February 2025 and took place in Kyiv.
+Vidbir 2025 was the ninth edition of Vidbir, which selected the Ukrainian entry for the Eurovision Song Contest 2025.
+The competition consisted of a final on 8 February 2025, taking place in Kyiv.

 Format

 The selection of the competing entries for the national final and ultimately the Ukrainian Eurovision entry took place over three stages.
-In the first stage, artists and songwriters had the opportunity to apply for the competition either through an online submission form.
+In the first stage, artists and songwriters had the opportunity to apply for the competition through an online submission form.
 Twenty acts were longlisted and announced on 11 December 2024.
 The second stage will involve the longlisted artists attending a scheduled audition.
 Up to nine acts will be selected, while an additional act will be selected from an online selection.
 The third stage was the televised final, which took place in February 2025 and featured the acts vying to represent Ukraine in Basel.
-The winner was selected via the combination of votes from a public vote and an expert jury, the latter of which its members will be selected by the public.
+The winner was selected via the combination of votes from a public vote and an expert jury, the latter of which will have its members selected by the public.